At Scrumbles, we have first-hand experience of the power of probiotics for dogs.

 Picking the right probiotic for dogs

 If you’ve decided you’d like to include probiotics in your dog’s diet, then where do you possibly start?
 It might be tempting to load your doggy with as many as possible.
 However, this isn’t recommended as the probiotics can compete for space with existing bacteria and ultimately not achieve the benefit you were looking for.
-Instead look for a probiotic and dosage that is proven to aid digestion.
+Instead look for a probiotic that is proven to aid digestion.

 How to get probiotics into your dog’s daily diet